martinber/sdl_fungeoid/README.md

 - Can't define global variables on header files, see `COLOR_XX` for example.

+- Cannot do circular imports.

+- Private members of structs start with `_`.

 - For every struct with a constructor:

     - Create a constructor `structname_create()` function that returns NULL on